 Items of clothing marked with a child’s name are easily returned to their owner.
-Other items can be reclaimed at the Lost and Found (located in storage bin by the front doors).
+Other items can be reclaimed at the Lost and Found (located in our lost and found closet on the first floor).
 Eyeglasses, jewelry, money or other valuables are kept in the office and can be reclaimed following appropriate identification.
 For health, safety and storage reasons, unclaimed items from the Lost and Found are periodically donated to charity.
 Please check with your child frequently about any lost or misplaced items.

 Throughout the school year, situations may arise which cause concern for parents, teachers, students, or community members.
 The process described below is structured to promote resolving situations quickly to the satisfaction of all parties involved.
 This process also encourages those people closest to the situation to examine and develop solutions to concerns.
 A positive resolution of these situations enhances communication, builds trust between members of the school community, and benefits the educational program for students.
 These are the steps designed to resolve problem situations quickly and satisfactorily.
 Please use these steps if you have a concern:

 Step 1 – Contact the appropriate staff member: The first step in resolving a concern is to discuss it with the staff member(s) involved, i.e. the teacher, counselor, assistant principal, dean, etc. More than 95 percent of all concerns are resolved at this level.